 San Pietro boasts a cinema and many restaurants and pizzerias, It also has a station from where you can take the train to Lecce, Brindisi or Bari of further afield.

 San Pietro is home to the SamPietrana winery.
 It is here that we often buy the wines for the welcome basket that await guests in our Puglia holiday villas.
-If you are staying in one of our villas and would like to visit the winery to buy more wine during your holiday just let us know.
+If you are staying in one of our villas and would like to visit a winery to buy more wine during your holiday just let us know.